Southwest Airlines lawyers win reprieve from religious liberty training order

 The 5th Circuit administratively stayed Starr's order while it weighs whether to put his sanctions order on hold even longer while Southwest pursues an appeal.

-Southwest and a lawyer for the plaintiff did not respond to requests for comment.
+Southwest in a statement said it appreciated the 5th Circuit granting the administrative stay and taking the time to fully consider its arguments in favor of longer stay.
+A lawyer for the plaintiff did not respond to requests for comment.

 The sanctions order stemmed from a 2017 lawsuit by a former flight attendant, Charlene Carter, who accused the airline of firing her for objecting on religious grounds to her union's participation in a protest for which Planned Parenthood was a sponsor.
 Carter says she is a Christian who opposes abortion.